Saudi Arabia national football team: Debuting successes and subsequent declines (1956–2016)

 Saudi Arabia facing China in the 1984 AFC Asian Cup.

 Saudi Arabia qualified for their first FIFA World Cup in 1994 under the leadership of Argentine manager Jorge Solari and talents like Saeed Al-Owairan and Sami Al-Jaber, reinforced by national veteran Majed Abdullah as team captain.
-Wins against Belgium and Morocco in the group stage led to a match-up against Sweden in the round of 16, a 3–1 loss.
-Saudi Arabia qualified for the next three FIFA World Cups, but failed to win a match in any of them; in the 1998 FIFA World Cup, the team suffered an agonizing group stage elimination for the first time after only a draw was achieved, which occurred against South Africa.
-The team placed last in the 2002 FIFA World Cup without scoring a goal, while conceding 12, including eight against Germany, the most humiliating FIFA World Cup performance ever by an Asian team since 1954, and the team saw no improvement in the 2006 FIFA World Cup after winning only a single point against Arab rival Tunisia.
+Wins against Belgium and Morocco in the group stage led to a match-up against Sweden in the round of 16, resulting in a 3–1 loss.
+Saudi Arabia qualified for the next three FIFA World Cups, but failed to win a match in any of them.
+In the 1998 FIFA World Cup, the team suffered an agonizing group stage elimination for the first time after achieving only a draw, which occurred against South Africa.
+The team placed last in the 2002 FIFA World Cup without scoring a goal, while conceding 12, including eight against Germany, marking the most humiliating FIFA World Cup performance ever by an Asian team since 1954, and the team saw no improvement in the 2006 FIFA World Cup after winning only a single point against Arab rival Tunisia.

 After the 2007 AFC Asian Cup, Saudi Arabia suffered even further setbacks.
-The Saudis failed to qualify for the 2010 FIFA World Cup in agonizing playoffs that saw them again give up their 2–1 lead to a 2–2 draw to neighbor Bahrain.
-In the 2011 AFC Asian Cup, the Saudis went on to have their worst-ever Asian Cup performance in history, losing all three games in a shocking style to Syria, Jordan and Japan.
+The Saudis failed to qualify for the 2010 FIFA World Cup in agonizing playoffs that saw them again give up their 2–1 lead to a 2–2 draw against neighbor Bahrain.
+In the 2011 AFC Asian Cup, the Saudis went on to have their worst-ever Asian Cup performance in history, losing all three games in shocking fashion to Syria, Jordan and Japan.
 Later on, Saudi Arabia failed to qualify for the 2014 FIFA World Cup, finishing behind Australia and Oman in the third round.
 This embarrassing record kept following the Saudis into the 2015 AFC Asian Cup, as the Saudis suffered another group stage exit, this time losing to China and Uzbekistan.
 They only won against North Korea.